For health professionals: Zika virus

 - a clinical history of a compatible Zika virus-like illness, either during or after travel to an area with Zika virus transmission

 Testing of pregnant returning travellers who are asymptomatic should be discussed between the woman and her health care provider.
-In these discussions, it is important to consider:
+In these discussions, it's important to consider:

 - overall test result interpretation